node-red/node-red-nodes/social/twitter/README.md

 If `msg.media` exists and is a Buffer object, this node will treat it as an image and attach it to the tweet.

 If `msg.params` exists and is an object of name:value pairs, this node will treat it as parameters for the update request.

+#### Retweet

+To retweet an existing tweet, set `msg.retweet` to the tweet id.
+The tweet id can be found in the `id_str` field of the tweet object.

+Before retweeting, make sure the tweet is not a retweet itself.